nodemcu/nodemcu-firmware/docs/en/modules/gpio.md

 ## gpio.trig()

-Establish a callback function to run on interrupt for a pin.
+Establish or clear a callback function to run on interrupt for a pin.

-There is currently no support for unregistering the callback.

 This function is not available if GPIO_INTERRUPT_ENABLE was undefined at compile time.

 #### Syntax
-`gpio.trig(pin, type [, function(level)])`
+`gpio.trig(pin, [type [, function(level)]})`

 #### Parameters
 - `pin` **1~12**, IO index, pin D0 does not support interrupt.
 - `type` "up", "down", "both", "low", "high", which represent rising edge, falling edge, both edge, low level, high level trig mode correspondingly.
+If the type is "none" or omitted then the callback function is removed and the interrupt disabled.
 - `function(level)` callback function when triggered.
 The gpio level is the param.
 Use previous callback function if undefined here.

 #### Returns